the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Monopoly
 		- The opener bonus now adds +1 Culture to Markets instead of +33% Water to the Council.
 		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2 to the former.
-		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps/Water pumps and +25% more gifted resources from City-States.
+		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps, Water pumps, and Hexlock's Refineries, and +25% more gifted resources from City-States.
 		- Venture Capital adds +2 Water to the four main Water buildings instead of reducing item purchase cost (this was moved to Privatization).
 		- Privatization's stat penalties were removed.
 It is no longer a game-breaking policy thanks to the Hazard Pay nerf.
 		- Entrepreneurship loses the extra GM generation and receives the reduced road maintenance which was part of Privatization + a buffed building maintenance cost reduction moved from the finisher bonus, and adds +2 Science to the main four Water buildings.